D4De/keras_weight_injector/README.md

 --function_name load
 ```

+When running a campaign with `python -m tf_injector run [args]`, you can reference the new dataset using the `--dataset` parameter to specify the dataset name and the `--dataset_path` parameter to indicate the root directory containing the dataset images, if necessary.

 > [!NOTE]
-> if a dataset with such name is already present, it gets swapped with the latter one Check the current avaliable dataset with the `python -m tf_injector run --help` command.
+> if a dataset with such name is already present, it gets swapped with the latter one.
+Check the current avaliable dataset with the `python -m tf_injector run --help` command.

 ### Metrics
-- Create a python file with a class that extends Metric.
-Follow the template in `./templates`.
-The name of the file must be equal to the name of the class.
+To add a new mectric create in your local machine a python file structured as `template/Metric_template.py`.
+The filename must match the name of the class contained within the file.

-- Run the ldmetric command in the injector
+Run the following command to load the new metric into the injector.
 ```
 python -m tf_injector ldmetric --path /PATH_TO_PYTHON_FILE
 ```

+To use the metric in a campaign, specify it in the `--metric` parameter when running `python -m tf_injector run [args]`, using the name of the implementing class.

 ## Reproduce experiments
 Go to the repository on https://gitlab.pmcs2i.ec-lyon.fr/spappala/dnn-benchmarks.
 Download the folder `tensorflow` and copy into tf_injector.
 It contains models and fault lists for each dataset.